FinnHeu/SO-ASE/README.md

 6. python -m ipykernel install --user --name=so_ase --display-name "Python (so-ase)" (optional)

 The -e will install the package in editable mode, so local changes are read at import.

-The package can now be imported from the so_ase environment in a python file and is further aailable as an ipykernel in Jupyter:
+The package can now be imported from the so_ase environment in a python file.
 import so_ase as so
+It is further available as a kernel in Jupyter.

 ### B) `parallelized_workflows` Subdirectory